 As a pelvic physiotherapist, I give refresher courses to doctors, psychologists and others who provide health care.
 I am also a member of the Amsterdam team of pelvic physiotherapists.

 Furthermore, I followed the training in haptonomy and I give preventive exercise therapy to groups within our practice.

 In 2002 I graduated as a physiotherapist in Amsterdam.
 After gaining practical experience in a hospital and nursing home I joined this practice working as a general physiotherapist.
-I have gained further skills and abilities by following courses such as fall prevention training, Perfect Pilates (core stability training), motivational interviewing and medical taping.
+I have gained further skills and abilities by following courses such as fall prevention training (Otago training), Perfect Pilates (core stability training), motivational interviewing and medical taping.
 In addition, in 2013, I completed the one-year training to become a home care physiotherapist.
 I do a large part of the external home treatments and work a lot with district nurses, home carers, occupational therapists and other disciplines working in community care.

 I completed my physiotherapy training in 1979.
 Since then I have been working as a general physiotherapist.

 Later I specialized in the treatment of psychosomatic disorders and in the treatment of pelvic floor complaints (unintended urinary or faecal loss, difficulty in urinating or bowel movements, complaints related to prolapse- and sexual problems associated with functional disorders of the pelvic floor) and disorders of the pelvic belt due to pregnancy.
 I am officially registered for both of these specialisations.
 For the successful treatment of patients, I also regularly consult with various referrers.
 I am also a member of the pelvic physiotherapists team in Amsterdam.